Big Sugar (band): Reunion

 In 2012, the band welcomed special guest reggae legend Willi Williams on their national tour.

 In 2014, Big Sugar released the album Yard Style, which contains unplugged versions of nine of their original songs, plus four previously unreleased songs.
 The album was recorded live off the floor with the large group of musicians, most on hand drums, sitting in a circle 'yard style'.
 This release was followed by a three-month national theatre tour with the ensemble of musicians from the studio recording, resulting in 10–12 musicians on stage nightly.
 In June 2014, Raffa died of cancer.

 Their next studio album, Calling All The Youth, was released in 2015 and distributed by eOne Records.
 The next two years were spent touring, including Big Sugar European tours, the North American acoustic tour, and summer festival dates.
-In 2015, Johnson's wife, Alex Johnson, who had been Big Sugar's manager since the '90s, joined the band on percussion and backing vocals.
+In 2015, Johnson's wife, Alex Johnson, Big Sugar's manager since the '90s, joined the band on percussion, keyboards and backing vocals.

 In May 2017, Hoppe retired from touring and the band.
 DJ Friendlyness left to focus on his band, The Human Rights.
-Austin-based Rey Arteaga, master of Afro-Cuban Congas, joined Big Sugar, which had become a percussion-heavy, guitar-based band as it no longer had keyboards, harmonica or horns.
+This created the opportunity for Austin-based Rey Arteaga, master of Afro-Cuban Congas, to join Big Sugar, which had become a percussion-heavy, guitar-based band as it no longer had keyboards, harmonica or horns.
 On July 7, 2018, Garry Lowe died of cancer.
 Big Ben Richardson, Johnson's partner in Grady who played bass in Big Sugar briefly before Lowe joined the band, returned to the stage and Chris Colepaugh joined on drums.

-On December 28, 2018, the date of Garry Lowe's birthday, Big Sugar played a tribute concert in Toronto of the Big Sugar song catalogue.
+On December 28, 2018, the date of Garry Lowe's birthday, Big Sugar played a tribute concert for him in Toronto of the Big Sugar song catalogue.
 Joining them were members of Barenaked Ladies, Bedouin Soundclash, Broken Social Scene, Sloan, Danko Jones, Dream Warriors, The Road Hammers, The Human Rights, I Mother Earth, The New Deal, Culture Shock, and Wide Mouth Mason, plus Tom Wilson, Isax Injah, Maestro Fresh Wes, Julian Taylor, Willi Williams, Errol Blackwood, Mojah Benn, Adrian Sheriff Miller, and Leroy Sibbles.